If you’ve always dreamed of backpacking in Europe but didn’t know where to start or what to pack for Europe, this article is for you.

 Many European cities have free WiFi all around and that will help you get connected at all times.
 That is, needless to say, a great reason to include your tablet or laptop on your Europe packing list.

 EXTERNAL HARD DRIVE

 Some people might think that they’re immune to the perils of data loss, but in reality, it can happen to anyone.

 Sudden system corruption or a lost laptop are just two examples of things that could result in your data being lost forever if you don’t have an external hard drive for travel.

 I can’t travel without my WD Elements External Hard Drive and I recommend getting your hands on one, too, so you know you’ll always have a copy of your files stored in case something happens.

 It’s affordable, it’s reliable, you can transfer your data very quickly, and it even has a beautiful design while offering up to 4TB of memory.
 This is simply one of the best external hard drives on the market.

 YOUR NORMAL BACKPACKING ESSENTIALS

-I mentioned the NOMATIC Travel Backpack Water Resistant 30L a million times before as it’s by far my favorite of them all.
+I mentioned the Nomatic 20L Travel Pack a million times before as it’s by far my favorite of them all.